Home to School Transport Policy (0 to 25 Year Olds)

 • an academy

-When determining the nearest suitable school for transport purposes, it does not take into account whether a child is qualified for grammar school.
-Therefore the geographically nearest suitable school may be an upper/all-ability school.
-In these instances if a child chooses to attend a grammar school, Council funded transport cannot be provided to that school.
+When determining the nearest suitable school for transport purposes, the assessment does not take into account whether a child is qualified for grammar school.
+Therefore the nearest suitable school may be an upper/all-ability school.
+In these instances if a child chooses to attend a grammar school further away, Council funded transport will not be provided to that school.

 Parents/carers should always express a preference for their nearest suitable school on their application.
 The Admissions and Transport team will determine places available and therefore families do not need to be concerned about whether their child is likely to secure a place at the nearest suitable school.